Sustainability / Social Report / Creating Attractive WorkplacesFoster a Corporate Culture That Meets Employee Needs

 6 weeks prior to childbirth

-14 weeks in case of multiple pregnancies
+14 weeks in case of a multiples pregnancy

 Postpartum leave